 The Australian Government is committed to ensuring people with disability receive opportunities to reach their potential through participating in the community and the workforce.

-There are two types of specialist agencies to help people with disability find and maintain work:
+There are two types of specialist programs to help people with disability find and maintain work:

-Australian Disability Enterprises provide real and meaningful employment for people with disability.
-There are around 20,000 people with disability working in more than 600 Australian Disability Enterprises Australia-wide.
-Australian Disability Enterprises are businesses enabling people with disability to work in a range of industries – from design, printing and packaging, to manufacturing, laundry and landscaping.
-Employees enjoy the same working conditions as those in the general workforce.
+Supported employment currently refers to employment in Australian Disability Enterprises (ADEs).
+ADEs are generally businesses that employ mostly people with disability and support them in their job.
+ADEs are businesses enabling people with disability to work in a range of industries – from design, printing and packaging, to manufacturing, laundry and landscaping.

 Disability Employment Services